 Bangkok is the heart of Southeast Asia.
-This vibrant city in Thailand is like a drum, beating out a song that brings tourists to it in droves.
-Some come here to see the historical and spiritual sites, of which the city has many, some want to learn more about the Thai culture and others come to find themselves in Thailand.
-If you're travelling here independently, this article will give you some ideas of what to see and do in Bangkok.
+This vibrant city in Thailand attracts many travellers.
+Some come here to see the historical and spiritual sites, of which the city has many, some want to learn more about Thai culture, and others come to find themselves in Thailand.

 But if you're looking to be completely alone, then you may prefer to stay in a comfortable hotel with a rooftop pool in the city and take day tours to see the temples and sights.
 If you're backpacking Thailand, one big tip for travelling to Bangkok alone is to head to Khao San Road.
-It's backpacker central and you'll find tour companies and hostels here.
-Below are the best things to see in Bangkok.
+It's backpacker central, and you'll find tour companies and hostels here.
+I've listed below the best things to see in Bangkok when you're solo.

 The Grand Palace is, well, grand.
 But it’s really more than that, and it’s one of the tourist spots in Bangkok that you absolutely should not miss.